techfromsage/advanced-mis/_recipes/user-matching.md

 You might be doing this to build out a learning or learner analytics system that can report on unique user usage across all the systems in your university.

+This article outlines which user identifiers are present in Talis products and how they might relate to your university systems.

 ## Method

 Essentially the method boils down to agreeing what you know about a user, and what Talis data knows about a user, and identifying which fields you have that can be used to 'JOIN' your data to our data.